trovol901/car-insurance-site/README.md

  Many people struggle to compare car insurance options and understand their coverage needs.

 # Features
--Policy comparison
+- Fair comparison

+- Comparison if the car is above or below the market price

--Online purshase process
+- Online purshase process

-=Easy acess to the staff
+= Easy acess to contact the staff

--Caculator

--Ratings
+- Caculator

+- Ratings

--Box for suggestions
+- Box for suggestions

--Profile for Users
+- Profile for Users

--Search tool bars, for prices, clients budget
+- Search tool bars, for prices, clients budget

 CSS
 ## Technology
-- **Frontend**:
+*Frontend*:

   - CSS: Simple CSS for styling the layout and ensuring a clean user interface.

   - Animations: CSS transitions and animations for enhancing user experience during interactions (like buttons and form submissions).

   - Calculator: A JavaScript-based calculator for estimating insurance costs based on user inputs.-

  **Backend**:
   - Node.js: To create a server that handles requests and responses.

   - MySQL: For user storage to save user data and preferences.

   - API: Third-party APIs for fetching insurance data.

   - VS for  GitHub for managing code

 Deployment

-- *AWS
+- AWS